 Wales is offering a welcome without walls.
 We’re inviting people to check in to our hotels, cottages and campsites – and then to throw open the doors and let the outside in.

 Download our Global Outdoor Travel Trends brochure for more information about the outdoor trends and ways to sell Wales.

 There are many ways you can sell Wales’ great outdoors to your clients.
 Starting with our three national parks, each celebrating different landscape - the rugged mountains of Snowdonia National Park, the big green open spaces, waterfalls and dark skies reserves in the Brecon Beacons National Park and the rocky and sandy coastline of Pembrokeshire Coast National Park – together with our five Areas of Outstanding Natural Beauty too.

 The positive effects of walking on both physical and mental health have long been recognised.
 Whether it’s taking a quick stroll or a longer hike, it’s an excellent way to connect with nature, put life in perspective and recharge the zest for life.

 Walking holidays in Wales are becoming more popular and there are many ground handlers in Wales to help you with the arrangements.
-The Wales Coast Path is the first walking path in the world to follow the entire coastline, 870 miles (1400km) of loops, links and beautiful scenery.
+The Wales Coast Path is the first walking path in the world to follow the entire coastline, 870 miles (1,400 km) of loops, links and beautiful scenery.
 There are also three national walking trails: Glyndwr’s Way, Offas Dyke Path, and the Pembrokeshire Coast Path.
 Ramblers Cymru also completed a 280 mile (451 km) walking trail between North and South Wales, the route is named the Cambrian Way and could take around three weeks to complete.
 We have put together a walking factsheet to help you include walking in your Wales itineraries.